Home Screen Quick Actions

 Avoid using quick actions to ease navigation.
 If it’s difficult or time-consuming to visit important areas in your app, first fix your navigation to work well for everyone.
 Next, focus on providing quick actions that enable useful, creative tasks.

 Avoid making unpredictable changes to quick actions.
 Dynamic quick actions are a great way to keep actions relevant.
 For example, it may make sense to update quick actions based on the current location or recent activities in your app, time of day, or changes in settings.
 However, actions shouldn’t change in ways that are unpredictable or confusing.

 Provide a succinct title for each quick action.
 An action’s title should instantly communicate the results of the action; for example, “Directions Home,” “Create New Contact,” and “New Message.”
 If you need to give more context, provide a subtitle too.
 Mail uses subtitles to indicate whether there are unread messages in the inbox and VIP folder.
 Don’t include your app name or any extraneous information in the title or subtitle, keep the text short to avoid truncation, and take localization into account as you write the text.

 Don’t use quick actions for notification.
 People expect to receive notifications from apps in other ways.
 See Notifications.

 Provide a recognizable icon for each quick action.
 Whenever possible, use the familiar system icons.
 See Quick Action Icons.
-If you design your own icons, download the Quick Action Icon Template and follow the guidelines in Custom Icons.
+If you design your own icons, use the Quick Action Icon Template that's included with the Apple UI Design Resources for iOS and follow the guidelines in Custom Icons.

 Don't use an emoji in place of an icon.
 Emojis don't align properly with right-aligned text.
 Also, emojis are full color, whereas quick action icons are monochromatic.